Jack The Ripper

 This writer was unstable and unable to understand and associate with others appropriately.
 He had a strong dislike for authority figures.
 The potential for violent behavior shows throughout the writing and include irritability, inability to control his desires, temper, and the propensity for physical violence.

 “Jack” was a loner with enduring determination and the ability to follow-through and reach his goal.
-This man terrorized a whole city, taunted the authorities, and was never caught and tried for his crimes.
+This man terrorized a whole city, taunted the authorities, and was never caught and punished for his crimes.